Simon Dring: Career

+'Bangladesh Liberation War'

+On 25 March 1971, at the start of Operation Searchlight, Dring was hiding at the Hotel Intercontinental in Dhaka.
+After curfew was lifted on 27 March, he managed to escape the hotel and took a bike with the help of hotel staff.
+He visited places including Iqbal Hall of University of Dhaka, Rajarbagh Police Line and different other areas of Old Dhaka.
+He sent a report from his collection entitled "Tanks crushed Revolt in Pakistan" which was published on 30 March 1971.
+This report has created a significant awareness among the people regarding the Bangladesh Liberation War.
+He was forced to quit East Pakistan soon after the report was published.
+Pakistan Military government forced him to quit East Pakistan.
+He later came back to West Bengal in November 1971 and started covering regular news in a neutral matter during the course of the war.
+On 16 December 1971, he joined the combined forces of Mukti Bahini and Indian Army to reach to Bangladesh.

 His journalistic career continued through the 1970s, 1980s, and 1990s as a staff correspondent for Reuters, The Daily Telegraph, and BBC TV News, as well as a freelance reporter and producer for, among others, The Sunday Times, Newsweek, and BBC Radio News.
-During this time Dring covered major stories and events throughout Europe, Africa, the Middle East, Asia and Latin America, including Vietnam, Laos, Cambodia, India, Pakistan, Bangladesh, Iran, Nigeria, Angola, Uganda, Eritrea, Cyprus (where he was injured), Israel, Brazil, Croatia, Bosnia, and Georgia.
+During this time Dring covered major stories and events throughout Europe, Africa, the Middle East, Asia and Latin America, including Vietnam, Laos, Cambodia, India, Pakistan, Bangladesh, Iran, Nigeria, Angola, Uganda, Eritrea, Cyprus (where he was seriously injured whilst reporting), Israel, Brazil, Croatia, Bosnia, and Georgia.

 Sport Aid

-In 1986, at the age of 41, Dring produced and helped design and organise (with Founder Chris Long and Sir Bob Geldof) Sport Aid and The Race Against Time, still the biggest simultaneous mass-participation sporting event ever held and, at the time, the most complex live global television event ever produced.
+In 1986, at the age of 41, Dring produced and helped design and organise (with Founder Chris Long and Bob Geldof) Sport Aid and The Race Against Time, still the biggest simultaneous mass-participation sporting event ever held and, at the time, the most complex live global television event ever produced.
 It raised over US$36 million for famine relief in Africa.
 More than 20 million people in 120 countries took part.